khoodehui/tp/docs/UserGuide.md

 --------------------------------------------------------------------------------------------------------------------
 ## Introduction

-Attention all freelancers, because here is an application you have always wanted, but never got to experience!
+Attention all freelancers, here is an application you have always wanted, but never got to experience!

-Us freelancers are always busy managing multiple projects at once.
-On top of that, we need to be well aware of multiple deadlines, meeting dates with different companies, and sub-tasks under each project… the list is endless, but sadly, our brain capacity is exhaustive.
+We freelancers are always busy managing multiple projects at once.
+On top of that, each project comes with its own tasks and deadlines.
+This list is endless, but sadly, our brain capacity is exhausive.

 As freelancers ourselves, we understand.
 We too have had times where we woke up feeling fresh, before realising (with a shiver down our spine) that we have completely forgotten about a certain project deadline.

 This is why we have developed an application for freelancers, and freelancers only.

 Leave it to Momentum to do the following for you:
-* Organisation of projects
+* **Organisation of Projects**
-    * View projects’  sub-tasks, deadline, description with just a few keystrokes
+    * View projects’  sub-tasks, deadline, description with just a few keystrokes.
-    * Find any projects and task in Momentum with a single command
+    * Find any projects and task in Momentum with a single command.
-    * Sort projects in different orders to your convenience at any time
+    * Sort projects in different orders to your convenience at any time.
-* Project Management
+* **Project Management**
-    * Set reminders to remind you of upcoming deadlines
+    * Set reminders to remind you of upcoming deadlines.
-    * Sort projects by deadline to prioritise tasks
-* Time Management
+* **Time Management**
-    * Keep track of how much time you have been spending on each project using our time-tracking tools
+    * Keep track of how much time you have been spending on each project using our time-tracking tools.
-    * Gain insights into your time usage with our statistics feature
+    * Gain insights into your time usage with our statistics feature.
-* Personalisation
+* **Personalisation**
     * Personalise Momentum’s settings to fit your preference.

 We present you Momentum, the application that will make sure you never lose your momentum in your work ever again.

+Momentum is a Command Line Interface (CLI) application equipped with Graphical User Interface (GUI) that is interactive, visually appealing, and easy to use.
+This means everything within our application can be done with just your keyboard, which provides a user-friendly experience for you.

-## About This Document
+## About this Document
-This user guide provides detailed explanation and walkthroughs on the features and functionalities of Momentum.
+This user guide provides detailed explanations and walkthroughs on the features available in Momentum.
 If you wish to learn how to use Momentum, this guide is for you.
-Before proceeding on, here are a few things you should take note about this document.
+While reading this document, here are a few things you should take note of.

 ### Notations Used
-Throughout this document, you may come across these notations:
+Throughout this document, you will come across these notations:

-* **Clickable Links**: Words or phrases that are blue in colour are links which you can click on that will take you over to the section or page as describe.
-For example, clicking on [this]() will take you back to the introduction of the user guide.
+* **Clickable Links**: Words or phrases that are blue in colour are links which you can click on that will take you over to the section or page as described.
+For example, clicking on [this](#introduction) will take you back to the introduction of the user guide.

 * **Info Boxes**: These will display additional information that is good for you to know.
 There are two types of boxes, tip and warning boxes, and they are showed below: